Nikhilslohar543/Courses-and-faculty-management-system/README.md

 ### Important tips

-  - Create one user manually in database (this becomes an administrator that can handle all users such as admins/faculties).
+  - REQUIRED : Create one user manually in database (this becomes an administrator that can handle all users such as admins/faculties).

   - Once an admin elevates a faculty member to an admin role, they cannot revoke or revert their access back to a faculty role.